wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-17!

+-   !begin-bullet!
--   Restores tidiers for `summary.lm` objects (`#953` by
+    Restores tidiers for `summary.lm` objects (`#953` by `@grantmcdermott`)
-    `@grantmcdermott`)
+    !end-bullet!
+-   !begin-bullet!
--   Deprecate tidiers for the `lfe` package, which was archived from CRAN.
+    Deprecate tidiers for the `lfe` package, which was archived from CRAN.
+    !end-bullet!
+-   !begin-bullet!
--   Various bug fixes and improvements to documentation and errors.
+    Various bug fixes and improvements to documentation and errors.
+    !end-bullet!

 !end-bullets-17!